 - What jumped out at you?
 What surprised you?

 - If someone asked you where to find these 3 as a group, where would you tell them to look?
-And as individuals?
+And where could you find them as individuals?

 Go past the obvious.